otsaloma/gaupol/README.aeidon.md

 aeidon is a Python package for reading, writing and manipulating text-based subtitle files.
-It is used by the gaupol package, which provides a subtitle editor with a GTK+ user interface.
+It is used by the gaupol package, which provides a subtitle editor with a GTK user interface.

 Separating a user interface independent general-purpose subtitle editing package from Gaupol has been an afterthought and thus not well designed